 2) Negotiate only when you really want to rent the house

 One of the unwritten rules in rental market is that the negotiation on price, services or furniture only starts when you really want to rent the house.
-The landlord generally will feel very annoyed if people back out after the negotiation is done.
+The Vietnamese landlords generally will feel very annoyed if people back out after the negotiation is done.
 This act is also considered to be unprofessional and impolite in the housing market.

 3) Miscommunication is common

 Mis-communication is usually the cause for all the problems.
-Try to be on the same page with landlords when you get into an verbal agreement like how clean the house should be when you move in and move out, how the services will be done if it is provided with the rent.
+Try to be on the same page with Vietnamese landlords when you get into an verbal agreement like how clean the house should be when you move in and move out, how the services will be done if it is provided with the rent.

 4) Flexibility on contract terms

-Some landlords do not follow 100% contract terms even after it is signed and they have received deposit from tenants.
+Some Vietnamese landlords do not follow 100% contract terms even after it is signed and they have received deposit from tenants.
 Even though being very uncommon, the issue would be one of the most irritating things ever happened to you when you suddenly realize that the landlord change her minds and does not want to remove that old dirty sofa in the living room, for example.
 This is not a signal of disrespect, it’s just that they think it’s okay to do so and ask for your agreement later.
 So do stay calm and talk things out when you feel the contract terms must all be followed exactly.

 5) Selective on race and religious